IR Thermography Primer

-- Medical injury examinations for whiplash, back injuries, Carpal Tunnel syndrome
+- Medical injury examinations for whiplash, back injuries, and Carpal Tunnel syndrome

 - Dentistry, tempomandibular jaw dysfunction and more

-- Equine (horse) injury examination, stress fractures, lameness
+- Equine (horse) injury examination, stress fractures, and lameness

 - Laser dosimetry determination

-- Pipeline inspection, leak detection, stress corrosion cracking areas
+- Pipeline inspection, leak detection, and detection of stress corrosion cracking areas

-- Environmental inspections, pollution dumping, thermal dumping of waste water
+- Environmental inspections for pollution dumping and thermal dumping of waste water

 - Fire Mapping, hold over fires, fire line and mop-up inspections